werton13/Onboard-AzsCustomer/readme.md

  - add ability to choose azurestack region
  - add ability to preview monthly estimate for a tenant
  - add account password age verification
+ - add ALL accounts age verification
+ - Write operation details as JSON & pack it to zip file
+ - add new subscription for a new user of existing tenant
+ - add autosave for thr default Azure Stack tools path in local folder, keeping in ccomputername - path pair, checking
+  Fixes:
+  Get new CSP customer Azure SubscriptionID - have to be fixed